sottakuapp/sottaku-yomitan/README.md

 If you want to add or improve support for a language, read the documentation on [language features](./docs/development/language-features.md).

-Feel free to join us on the [Sottaku-Yomitan Discord](https://discord.gg/YkQrXW6TXF).
+Feel free to join us on the [Sottaku Chat](https://sottaku.app/chat).

 ## Building Sottaku-Yomitan